 Now, you can use this for all your deployments.
 But to be optimal, you need to use Package deployments and not applications.
 Why?
 Simply because packages have the ability to have a custom schedule where you can repeat a schedule and set a rerun behavior whereas the Applications don’t have that possibility.
 So I will list all relevant information below for your queries, but aside from monitoring or reporting purposes, you won’t be able to rerun a deployment, unless you really delete and recreate a new deployment.

-A real world example for a package deployment using SCCM Dynamic Queries
+A real-world example of a package deployment using SCCM Dynamic Queries

 So I stated earlier, we start with a very basic package for 7-Zip.